Random | Best Random Tools

 All camels have either one or two humps depending on the species.
 However, the big misconception about the humps is that they contain water.
 The truth is they don’t hold any water whatsoever; instead, they are a store of fat.
 This proves useful for periods in the arid conditions where they live when they might not be able to get access to food, allowing them to burn the fat to release vital energy.
 The size of the hump will fluctuate according to how well fed the camel is; those who have not had enough nutrients will see their humps get smaller and eventually droop over.

-• They Can Also Completely Close Their Nostrils on Random Things You Never Knew About Camels
+• They Have Some Of The Most Efficient Kidneys Of All Animals, Which Turns Their Urine Into Thick Syrup on Random Things You Never Knew About Camels

 • There Are Professional Camel Racers In Several Countries on Random Things You Never Knew About Camels